Chambers' Complaints Procedure

 11. All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary.
 Disclosure will be to the Head of Chambers, members of our management committee and to anyone involved in the complaint and its investigation.
 Such people will include the barrister or member of staff who you have complained about, the head or relevant senior member of the panel and the person who investigates the complaint.
 The Bar Standards Board is entitled to inspect the documents and seek information about the complaint when discharging its auditing and monitoring functions.

 12. As part of our commitment to client care we make a written record of any complaint and retain all documents and correspondence generated by the complaint for a period of six years.
-Our management committee inspects an anonymised record regularly with a view to improving services.
+Our management committee inspects an anonymised report which summarises the nature and frequency of any complaints made with a view to improving services.

 Complaints to the Legal Ombudsman